oktadev/okta-blog/_source/_posts/2023-03-03-step-up-auth.md

  Step-up authentication in an application is a pattern of allowing access to non-critical resources using basic level of authentication, and requiring additional authentications for critical resources.

-In this article, we will explore the *why's* and *how's *of step-up authentication in modern applications that include Single Page Applications (SPA) and native mobile applications.
+In this article, we will explore the whys and hows of step-up authentication in modern applications that include Single Page Applications (SPA) and native mobile applications.

 Federation protocols such as **OpenID Connect (OIDC)** are getting increasingly popular for modern applications to enhance security by trusting an appropriate identity provider.
-Here we will focus primarily onthe **OIDC** standard and how it can be leveraged to provide the step up functions in an idiomatic way.
+Here we will focus primarily on the **OIDC** standard and how it can be leveraged to provide the step up functions in an idiomatic way.

 ### Why an application needs to step up authentication